 Growing up I played most of my golf at altitude.
 Obviously the thinner air at 5000 feet did lead to bigger distance for me but moving to South East Asia, I expected that the humidity would mean the thick moist air would suck up my golf ball without any distance.

-While I can't talk about cold air humidity, I can honestly say I have never hit the ball as far as I do here in Thailand and Malaysia.
+While I can't talk about cold air humidity, I can honestly say I have never hit the golf ball as far as I do here in Thailand and Malaysia.
 On a typical 93° F (34° C) day in the tropics, I can pump a drive 320 yards right next to the ocean.
 No altitude at all.
 Perhaps it's the extra warmth but it's humid here as anyone can tell you.

 Golf Digest agree that good players looking for more distance want shirt-soaking humidity in this article.